-A harsh reality with particularly poignant impacts in the world of condominiums is that absent financial resources, virtually none of the association’s operations can proceed.
+A harsh reality is that absent financial resources, virtually none of the association’s operations can proceed.
 For virtually all associations, the only source of revenue is the assessments levied against the units.
 Absent collection of these funds, the association will be unable to meet its financial obligations and, in turn, unable to provide proper services to the community.
 Thus, enforcement of association liens is an issue of paramount importance to their successful operation.

-Fortunately, in both Massachusetts and New Hampshire, the legislatures and courts have afforded consistent and strong legal protection for the liens established through assessments.
-In both states, the association has the explicit right to collect all such assessments as well as the legal fees and costs associated with the pursuit of the funds.
-The law of both Massachusetts and New Hampshire also provides for the association to perfect a limited priority lien that takes precedence over even the first mortgage on the unit.
-Ultimately, if the issue is not resolved, a Massachusetts association may foreclose on a unit and sell the same to a high bidder via a foreclosure auction.
-In similar fashion, a New Hampshire association may ultimately transfer interest in a delinquent unit via a Sheriff’s Sale.
+Fortunately, the legislature and courts have afforded consistent and strong legal protection for the liens established through assessments.
+In New Hampshire, an association has the right to collect all such assessments and the legal fees and costs associated with the pursuit of the funds.
+New Hampshire also provides for the association to perfect a limited priority lien that takes precedence over even the first mortgage on the unit.
+If the issue cannot be resolved, the association may ultimately transfer interest in a delinquent unit through a Sheriff’s Sale.